-The property value is "true" by default for MySQL databases, and "false" for any other database where it should not be necessary at all.
-Change it for a MySQL database only, if the settings positively will support four-byte characters.
+By default, the property value is "true" for MySQL databases, and "false" for any other database where the underlying problem should not occur.
+Do not change it for a MySQL database, unless you are sure that the database supports 4-byte characters.